 Successful candidates partake in callback interviews, which together last between three to four hours.
 The interviews are split into 30-minute blocks.
-Candidates will also undertake a behavioural interviewing component in one of the blocks.
 Each block typically consists of two attorneys interviewing the candidate.
-At this stage, interviewers are looking to “delve a little deeper into the candidate’s background and interests, and what they are looking for in a firm and career.”
+At this stage, interviewers are looking to “delve a little deeper into the candidate’s background and interests, and what they are looking for in a firm and career."
 As with the first stage, the firm encourages candidates to ask specific, practice area-focused questions to the panel of attorneys.
 Parsons suggests candidates do their research: “Attorneys are always impressed when a candidate has taken the time to research their specific practice area and even a particular matter.”

 “As with the initial interview, make sure you have good questions to ask your interviewers.” - Michelle Parsons, director of entry level recruiting.

 “Definitely seek out the summer program.
 For the most part folks are extended an offer to join as an associate.
 Be open to taking feedback on board and networking.”- a second-year associate.